Regression adjustment in completely randomized experiments with a diverging number of covariates: Main Results

 Theoretical analyses under the finite-population randomization model are challenging due to the lack of probability tools.
 The closest work to ours is \cite{bloniarz16}, which allows $p$ to grow with $n$ and potentially exceed $n$.
 However, they assume that the potential outcomes have sparse linear representations based on the covariates, and require $s = o (n^{1/2} / \log p) $ where $s$ is a measure of sparsity.
 Under additional regularities conditions, they show that $\hat{\tau}(\hat{\beta}_1^{\text{lasso}}, \hat{\beta}_0^{\text{lasso}})$ is consistent and asymptotically normal with $(\hat{\beta}_1^{\text{lasso}}, \hat{\beta}_0^{\text{lasso}})$ being the LASSO coefficients of the covariates.
 Although the LASSO-adjusted estimator can handle ultra-high dimensional case where $p >\!\!> n$, it has three limitations.
 First, the requirement $s <\!\!< n^{1/2} / \log p$ is stringent.
-For instance, the PAC-man dataset considered by \cite{bloniarz16} has $n = 1013 $ and $p = 1172$, so the condition reads $s <\!\!< 4.5$, which implicitly imposes a strong sparse modelling assumption.

 Second, the penalty level of the LASSO depends on unobserved quantities.
 Although they use the cross-validation to select the penalty level, the theoretical properties of this procedure is still unclear.
 Third, their ``restrictive eigenvalue condition'' imposes certain non-singularity on the submatrices of the covariate matrix.
-However, (submatrices of) the covariate matrix can be ill-conditioned especially when interaction terms are included in practice.
+However, the covariate matrix can be ill-conditioned especially when interaction terms of the basic covariates are included in practice.
 In addition, this condition is computationally challenging to check.

-Admittedly, our results cannot deal with the case of $p > n$.
-Nevertheless, we argue that $p<n$ is an important regime in many applications.
+Although our results cannot deal with the case of $p > n$, we argue that $p<n$ without sparsity is an important regime in many applications.